Contact

 Claire Bell, woman with brown hair with dog in front of lake

-My name is Claire Bell, and I’m a fifth year PhD candidate in the Human Genetics program at the School of Medicine.
-I grew up in Arlington, Virginia, and earned my bachelor’s degree from the College of William and Mary.
+My name is Claire Bell, and I grew up in Arlington, Virginia, and earned my bachelor’s degree from the College of William and Mary.
 I am working on my thesis in Don Zack’s lab, tracing vertebrate retinal cell lineages at the single cell level.

 I came on to the Equal Access in Science and Medicine committee from the beginning with Anna.
 My sister has bipolar disorder, borderline personality disorder, and Ehlers-Danlos syndrome, while I’ve struggled with depression and anxiety issues much of my life.
 My hope for this committee is that we will help destigmatize invisible illnesses within the scientific community and beyond, and provide a source of support, encouragement, and solidarity for students who may be struggling with their health, whether mental or physical, during their time at Hopkins.
 When I’m not in lab, I’m reading, crocheting, hiking, or just relaxing at home with my husband and our cat, Atlas, and our dog, Bizi (who love each other)!